kristinemlarson/gnssIR_python/README.md

 You need to define (at least) three environment variables:

-* EXE = where the Fortran translator executables will live.
-Also the code that translates certain kinds of RINEX files is needed and will be stored in this directory.
+* EXE = where various RINEX executables will live.
+See below for details.
-I do not control these codes - but they are very important modules in the GPS/GNSS communities.

 * ORBITS = where the GPS/GNSS orbits will be stored (nav directory for GPS only and sp3 subdirectory for multi GNSS).
 These files are only